Kendrick Bangs Kellogg: Biography

-With Goff, part of the excitement is that one feels that the wind could shake the house down, so lightly is the structure tethered to the earth.
-Kellogg houses feel heavy, firmly connected to their foundations.
-The beams and radiating members remind people of the stout keels and ribs in ships designed to weather storms.
-Kellogg's visible interior structure reminds observers of spinal columns that supported the weight of whales or dinosaurs.
+Kellogg was more fortunate; many of his clients were better-heeled.
+It is said that Kellogg houses feel heavy, firmly connected to their foundations.
+The beams and radiating members are said to be reminiscent of the stout keels and ribs in ships designed to weather storms and the interior structures, of spinal columns that supported the weight of whales or dinosaurs.

 Kellogg said, "To realize truly creative architecture you need clients with the vision and imagination to make the most of any site.
 Great clients are those who allow an architect the latitude to give them what they didn't know they wanted until they have it!
 They are willing to risk being unique.
 The Hoshino Wedding Chapel in Japan is a good example, built for a client with a great sense of quality and beauty, and a desire to circumvent the restrictions of society.
 This much used rock and concrete chapel is a successful and popular example of architecture built for future generations."

 Kellogg was also a community planner responsible for instituting, in San Diego, the only planned district ordinance allowing compatible neighborhood character without inhibiting the diversity of any architectural style.

 His work has been published in the United States, France, Germany and Japan.

-Kellogg died in San Diego, California on February 16, 2024, at the age of 89.
+Kellogg died in San Diego, on February 16, 2024, at the age of 89.
 His archives were donated to Art, Design and Architecture Museum at the University of California, Santa Barbara.